onlyjsmith/udacity-fswd-p4/README.md

 8. Configure the local timezone to UTC
 9. Have installed Apache2, but not configured with mod_wsgi yet (29 June)

+a.
+Installed `cron-apt` to automatically update packages, and `unattended-upgrades` to

 ## Steps outstanding